 There is no advance clearance procedure for transactions affected.

-For arrangements entered into in accounting periods ending before 1 March 2012 SP3/93 should be considered in conjunction with ESC C10.
+For arrangements entered into in accounting periods ending before 1 March 2012 SP3/93 should be considered in conjunction with ESC C10 {#}.
 ESC C10 was enacted into legislation in 2012, so for arrangements entered into in accounting periods ending on or after this date CTA10/S155A and CTA10/S155B exclude certain commercial arrangements from falling within S154(3) and S155(3) (CTM80185).

 Previous page